MarginaliaSearch/www.marginalia.nu/content/log/A_113_rtc/index.md

 The big crawl job takes about two months, and is run partition by partition, meaning there's typically a slice of the index that is two months stale at any given point in time.
 To help compensate for this, a new crawler and index partition has been added that focuses on recently updated content.

+This is a breakdown of what has gone into this change.
 ## RSS/Atom

 In principle keeping track of feeds is easy, and something the search engine has nominally supported for quite some while, although it was a bit of a janky set-up that required manually running a curl command every time it was to be updated.
 Needless to say, it didn't stay up to date